Spectacular South of France in 3 Days

 Walking by yourself, zig zag along the east side of the park.
 I recommend meandering south past the Alice and Wonderland statue, a favorite for kids.

 Southeast of the statue is the Conservatory Water holding model bloats floating and racing about.
-East is the Hans Christian Anderson statue.
+East is the Hans Christian Andersen statue.

 From there, keep walking southwest towards the Bethesda Fountain, a great place for resting your feet while you people watch and listen to the outdoor musicians.

-Keep walking south past the Naumberg Shell – there may be an outdoor performance – to the Balto Statue.
+Keep walking south past the Naumburg Shell – there may be an outdoor performance – to the Balto Statue.

 If time permits, you’ll walking past the Central Park Zoo.
-It is small enough for a quick diversion, but closes at 5pm on weekdays, 5:30pm on weekends and holidays.
+Although I’m not big on zoos, it is small enough for a quick diversion, but closes at 5pm on weekdays, 5:30pm on weekends and holidays.
 It is also available on the Flex Pass.

 Head back to your hotel to change before dinner or just stay out as-is.
 You’ve had a long day so it’s your call.
 If you have beautiful weather, I do recommend trying dining on a roof-top bar and catch the sun going down over the city.